 Student enrollment is based on the District's Benchmark Enrollment Data1.
-Enrollment counts are head counts in which each student, regardless of full-time or part-time status, is counted as one (1).
-When students are reported to the state for funding purposes, full-time and part-time status is considered.
 The full-time equivalent (FTE) for a student receiving 900 hours (720 hours for Pre-K though grade 3) or more of instruction per year is 1.00.
 A part-time student receiving less than 900 hours (720 hours for Pre-K through grade 3) per year is less than 1.00.
 FTE, rather than enrollment, is used for budgeting purposes.